-- 3.34 Considering the difficulties of availability/reliability of the electricity, even though the telecom infrastructure is developed, a need is felt to facilitate the charging of mobile handsets as this is the prime instrument for the mobile users.
-The service provider who has installed the mobile tower in the rural vicinity would be the right agency to facilitate the mobile charging facility which can work with solar power /little power supply at various public places in the nearby villages of rural tower.
+- 3.33 Considering the difficulties of availability/reliability of the electricity, even though the telecom infrastructure is developed, a need is felt to facilitate the charging of mobile handsets as this is the prime instrument for the mobile users.
+The service providers who have reached by installing tower in the rural vicinity would be the right agency to facilitate the mobile charging facility which can work with solar power /little power supply at various public places in the nearby villages of rural tower.
 The USOF can provide the necessary financial support for the same.
-For this scheme, it will be important to have uniform mobile charger connectors.
-The telecom industry associations can formulate standards which should be adopted by all mobile handset vendors. - 3.35 Therefore, the Authority recommends that USOF should workout the cost of providing mobile chargers which can work with solar power /little power supply in rural areas.
+In this regard, it is important to have uniform mobile charger connectors.
+The telecom industry associations can formulate standard and should be adopted by all service providers in providing bundled handsets in rural areas. - 3.34 Therefore, the Authority recommends that USOF should workout the cost of providing mobile chargers which can work with solar power /little power supply in rural areas.
 Accordingly, a fixed amount of subsidy may be extended to those service providers who have installed towers in rural areas, for installing such mobile charger facilities in the nearby villages.